 Sauté and Pressure Cook

 We start be sautéing chopped onion and green pepper.
 We let them get all nice and vibrant for a few minutes until the onions start to get translucent and then we add some minced garlic for the final minute or so.
 Garlic can burn quickly so we only want it to sauté for about 1 minute after adding it.
-Then we add the dry ingredients (the spices) and press cancel to stop the sauté process.
-By stirring in the dry ingredients while there’s still the residual heat, we’re bringing those flavor to life by “blooming” them.
-If the bottom of the pot gets a little sticky, that’s ok.
-Next we pour in the vegetable broth and we can scrape any stuck on bits from the bottom of the pot with a wooden spoon.

-Now it’s time for the canned ingredients to be added.
-First the tomato puree then add in the pinto beans, black beans, adobo sauce and the can of fire roasted diced tomatoes (not drained).
-Stir it all, secure the lid and select pressure cook (“Manual” on some appliances) on high pressure for 10 minutes.
+Give everything a gentle stir, secure the lid and select pressure cook (“Manual” on some appliances) on high pressure for 10 minutes.
 When the pressure cook time is complete, let the pressure naturally release for 5 minutes before quick releasing the rest.
 Carefully remove the lid.
-Stir the chili and let is rest for a few minutes.
-It will thicken up quite a bit.
+Stir the chili and let it rest for a few minutes to thicken a bit.

-With our Instant Pot chili now ready to serve, you have a number of delicious options for toppings and garnishing.
-These include shredded cheddar cheese, sour cream, fresh cilantro, sliced avocado and especially tortilla chips!
+With our Instant Pot vegetarian chili now ready to serve, you have a number of delicious options for toppings and garnishing.
+These include shredded cheddar cheese, sour cream, fresh cilantro, sliced avocado, and especially tortilla chips!
 Yep, break up a few tortilla chips and add them into the chili.
 You won’t believe how unbelievable the whole dish is!

 Frequently Asked Questions

-A: The adobo sauce is a unique flavor and highly recommended.
+The adobo sauce is a unique flavor and highly recommended.
 But, you can recreate some of the flavor by mixing 1 tbs of cider vinegar, ½ tbs smoked paprika, 1 tsp brown sugar, 1 tsp cumin and a pinch of cayenne.
 Mix it into a paste and use it that way.

-A: This stuff is great in so many other wonderful recipes.
+This stuff is great in so many other wonderful recipes.
 Chop it up and add to barbecue sauce to really pump up the flavors.
 Here’s some other recipes which use it from Taste of Home.

-A: This is chili.
+This is chili.
 There’s really not much you can’t add!
 I love to add an additional red, yellow or orange pepper.

-Best Damn Instant Pot Vegetarian Chili
+Unbelievable Instant Pot Vegetarian Chili

 - Total Time: About 30 minutes